hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/course.md

 +++
 title = "Course"
+description = "A collection of HobbyFarm Scenarios meant to be consumed as a single unit or as a series of individual sessions."
 +++

-A course is a collection of scenarios meant to be consumed as a single unit or as a series of individual sessions (configurable).
-A course is useful in situations where you want to group related learnings together or provide a day's worth of curriculum to students who can retain their VMs from scenario to scenario.
+A `Course` is useful in situations where a trainer wants to group related learnings together or provide a day's worth of curriculum to students who can retain their VMs from scenario to scenario.

-Here's an example course:
+The Course resource is used to populate content in the HobbyFarm Admin-UI Content Management > Courses page.
+Modifying a Course resource in Kubernetes will modify the information in the Admin-UI.

+## Course Manifest Example
+The following shows an example of a Course manifest in Kubernetes.

 ```yaml
 apiVersion: hobbyfarm.io/v1